venoajie/setting/oracle10_server_dev.md

-# prblem with oracle 10 docker installation:
+# Problem with oracle 10 docker installation:
 #**both** of Docker's primary installation methods are currently incompatible with a fresh Oracle Linux 10 installation:
 #1.
 The official DNF repository: **Does not exist.**
 #2.
 The official convenience script: **Does not support OL10.**